An art /science hybrid exhibition on the theme of mitochondria

 6 Creekside, Deptford, London SE8 4SA

 7th to 17th May 2026.
-12 to 5 pm.
-12 - 5 pm
+Thursday to Sunday 12 to 5 pm.

-Private View: 18 - 20 pm
+Private View: 7th May.
+6 - 8 pm

-This Mitochronia exhibition pursues this theme, exploring the properties of these organelles as they evolve though time, their archaean ancestry and the role they have in contemporary therapeutic solutions.
+The Mitochronia exhibition pursues this theme, exploring the properties of these organelles as they evolve though time, their Archaean ancestry and the role they have in contemporary therapeutic solutions.
 Mitochondria thrive on red and infra-red light.
 These are components inherent in sunlight and, as such, form an important element in metabolic health.
 It is only recently that this form of light has been recognised for its importance.

 This exhibition is part of an occasional series exploring different aspects of science and natural philosophy within an art environment.
 These can be found on the Cipango website and cover several topics.
 Cipango was the ancient name of Japan, a place that Columbus was trying to reach when he accidentally discovered America.
 Essentially it was a place in the East reached by going West and contrarian in nature.